Fevol/obsidian-criticmarkup/README.md

 # CriticMarkup prototype for Obsidian

-This repo is a prototype for CriticMarkup in Obsidian (for collaborating on documents).
+This plugin is a prototype for CriticMarkup in Obsidian (for collaborating on documents).

 If you're interested in developing this further, you can fork the repo.